 "The Spiritual Assembly should always be concerned that the believers in its community are being deepened in their understanding of the Bahá'í concept of marriage, especially the young people, so that the very thought of divorce will be abhorrent to them."
-(On behalf of the Universal House of Justice, Lights of Guidance, no. 1304)
+(On behalf of the Universal House of Justice, Lights of Guidance, #1304)

 As Assemblies educate their communities about marriage and family unity, it is important for them to advise couples and the community in general to seek assistance early when experiencing problems rather than waiting for long periods before asking for help.
 When couples delay seeking assistance, the problems can become entrenched, and the couple may be at the point of hopelessness, strong antipathy, and separation when they finally contact an Assembly.
 Consider the following actions: An occasional general reminder at Feast, notices in newsletters, a letter to the community, devotionals on the topic of marriage and family, readings on marriage and family at Feast, a talk at Feast on the topic of marriage and family, an annual deepening on the marriage laws....
-[Note: There are a few pre-planned Feast readings, devotionals, and deepenings on www.bahaimarriage.net.]
+[Note: There are a few suggested pre-planned Feast readings, devotionals, and deepenings on www.bahaimarriage.net.]

-Assemblies may struggle at times with feeling some resistance to placing troubled marriages on its agenda.
+Assemblies may struggle at times with feeling some resistance to placing troubled marriages on their agendas.
 Faced with the imperative of addressing the teaching and community-building work, and knowing that the energy of the Assembly can be brought down with difficult cases, it can be easy to postpone addressing marriage issues.
 To help move matters forward, Assemblies can consider delegating many matters to a subset of its members.
 It can also help to remember that individuals and couples vitally need a healthy connection with their Assembly and are helped when they perceive that the Assembly is effective in its interactions with them.
 Responsiveness builds trust and confidence.

 2.3 Handling a Complexity of Issues: When an individual or couple does come to an Assembly with concerns about their marriage, it can be challenging to know how to help with and respond to the emotional and mental turmoil and relationship upset they are experiencing.
-It takes asking effective questions and discernment to see whether this is a temporary situation or there are much deeper problems.
-It can be common for couples to simply need emotional or educational support to navigate through a specific issue, and the marriage can then continue in a healthy and happy way.
+It takes asking effective questions and discernment to see whether this is a temporary situation or whether there are much deeper problems.
+It can be common for couples to simply need emotional or educational support to navigate through a specific issue, and the marriage can then continue in a healthier and happier way.
+The Assembly may wish to consult with an Auxiliary Board member if it is uncertain about how it should respond to a couple.

 Alternatively, the couple may be dealing with a wide range of very complex issues that will require the intervention of professionals.
 These issues could include such challenges as mental illness, addictions, abuse, infidelity, sexual problems, and more.
 If the Assembly attempts to counsel the individuals through these issues, especially without professional training, the result could be harm instead of benefit.
-However, you will also have a role in calling on the individuals to follow Bahá'í laws as best as they can.
-All of your efforts, of course, will be done in a spirit of being loving parents and guides to those involved.
+However, you will also have a role in calling on the individuals to follow the Bahá'í Teachings and laws as best as they can.
+Your efforts, of course, will be done in a spirit of being loving guides to those involved.